visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ### Instructions

-Select 6 images from our [selection](#selection) that you will analyse using the 9 elements mentioned above, in the introduction.
+Select 6 images from our <a href="{{site.baseurl}}/selection2020">selection</a> that you will analyse using the 9 elements mentioned above, in the introduction.

 **First** you will analyse these elements individually.
 You do not have to discuss all 9 elements for each image, only when they are relevant.
 But try to at least discuss each element at least once.